 5. The Swift River

 Like many other New Hampshire fly fishing rivers, the Swift River source is at Mt.
-Kancamagus right in the White Mountains Forest close located near Livermore.
-The river is 23 miles long and it injects its cold water into the Saco River.
+Kancamagus right in the White Mountains Forest near Livermore.
+The river is 23 miles long and it runs its cold water into the Saco River.

-It doesn’t matter whether you are new at fly fishing or a veteran at it; you can put your stealth fly fishing tactics to good use here.
+It doesn’t matter whether you are new at fishing or a veteran at it; you can put your stealth fly fishing tactics to good use here.
 You will probably fly fish some 6-8-inch brookies.
 Although they may not be the biggest trout in New Hampshire, you will be stunned by their beauty.

-As you start progressing downstream, you will begin finding rainbow and brown trout populations.
+As you start progressing downstream, you will begin finding rainbow trout and brown trout populations.
 In these parts, you may want to consider changing from your 3 weight to probably 4 or 5 because the river gets wider and the fish get bigger.